Published 31 Jan 2023

 - Visualize data in real-time so you can spot and track red flags to assign the appropriate corrective measures.

-- Automatically generate and send comprehensive reports (SharePoint, Google Sheets, and Dropbox) as you finish an audit
+- Automatically generate and send comprehensive GDPR compliance reports (SharePoint, Google Sheets, and Dropbox) as you finish an audit.
+Preview a sample GDPR compliance PDF report here.

 - Utilize API integration for seamless network security reporting and other usages.